JupiterOne/sdk/docs/integrations/development_guide.md

 ```

 And that's `validateInvocation` completed! :tada: We can now proceed to our
-`IntegrationSteps` knowing that we have a valid configuration to work with.
+`IntegrationSteps` knowing that we have a valid configuration.

 ### **3. Creating your first `IntegrationStep`**